The Frog Princess: Poland

 In a Polish from Masuria collected by Max Toeppen with the title Die Froschprinzessin ("The Frog Princess"), a landlord has three sons, the elder two smart and the youngest, Hans (Janek in the Polish text), a fool.
 One day, the elder two decide to leave home to learn a trade and find wives, and their foolish little brother wants to do so.
 The two elders and Hans go their separate ways in a crossroads, and Hans loses his way in the woods, without food, and the berries of the forest not enough to sate his hunger.
 Luckily for him, he finds a hut in the distance, where a little frog lives.
 Hans tells the little animal he wants to find work, and the frog agrees to hire him, his only job is to carry the frog on a satin pillow, and he shall have drink and food.
 One day, the youth sighs that his brothers are probably returning home with gifts for their mother, and he has none to show them.
 The little frog tells Hans to sleep and, in the next morning, to knock three times on the stable door with a wand; he will find a beautiful horse he can ride home, and a little box.
 Hans goes back home with the horse and gives the little box to his mother; inside, a beautiful dress of gold and diamond buttons.
 Hans's brothers question the legitimate origin of the dress.
 Some time later, the brothers go back to their masters and promise to return with their brides.
 Hans goes back to the little frog's hut and mopes that his brother have bride to introduce to his family, while he has the frog.
 The frog tells him not to worry, and to knock on the stable again.
 Hans does that and a carriage appears with a princess inside, who is the frog herself.
 The princess asks Hans to take her to his parents, but not let her put anything on her mouth during dinner.
-Hans and the princess go to his parents' house, and he fulfills the princess's request, despite some grievaance from his parents and brothers.
+Hans and the princess go to his parents' house, and he fulfills the princess's request, despite some complaints from his parents and brothers.
 Finally, the princess turns back into a frog and tells Hans he has a last challenge before he redeems her: Hans will have to face three nights of temptations, dance, music and women in the first; counts and nobles who wish to crown him king in the second; and executioners who wish to kill him in the third.
 Hans endures and braves each night, awakening in the fourth day in a large castle.
 The princess, fully redeemed, tells him the castle is theirs, and she is his wife.